danielcbit/apcctrl/doc/manual/manual.rst

     | **Enable:** ugen

 *NetBSD (v4.0 and above)*
-    You can use apcupsd on single USB port without disabling the USB keyboard and mouse on other ports, though all other devices will be disabled on the port you pick for your UPS.
+    You can use apcctrl on single USB port without disabling the USB keyboard and mouse on other ports, though all other devices will be disabled on the port you pick for your UPS.